bennettslin/yearlings_bobtail_app/portal-section-notes.md

 * There will be no wiki popup.
 Instead it will be a link with target = blank or new.
 (The context can be anything.) http://www.russellheimlich.com/blog/target_blank-vs-target_new/
     * The cursor will be a custom "exit to Wikipedia" icon.

+# Accessibility

+* Portal should be accessible like annotation section.